Adult Education

 Part of who we are calls us to challenge, question, and wrestle with our identity, our understandings, and our beliefs.
 Doing this leads us to ask deeper questions and discover deeper truths within our lives – and ultimately encounter more of who God is around us.

-We currently have a Sunday Morning Adult Education (Adult Sunday School) hour between our Sunday liturgies (9:20 – 10:20 am), along with book studies that are offered at various times throughout the year.
+Join us for our Sunday Morning Adult Education (Adult Sunday School) hour between our Sunday services (9:20 to 10:20 am), along with book studies that are offered at various times throughout the year.

 In addition to all this, our Men's Ministry and Women's Ministry, along with our Justice Ministry groups, offer fellowship and educational opportunities throughout the year.